 Consider the honeycomb code on a torus with $n_p$ hexagonal plaquettes.
 Then, there are are $2n_p$ qubits.
 There are $3n_p$ edges; however, there is a redundancy of the checks since the product of all checks is the identity.
 Hence, the gauge group has dimension $3n_p-1$.

-The product of checks on any {\it cycle}\footnote{A $1$-chain is an assignment of $0$ or $1$ to each edge of the lattice, and a $1$-cycle (or simply a cycle for short) is a $1$-chain whose boundary vanishes mod $2$.} on the lattice is a stabilizer, and indeed these are all the stabilizers.
-The stabilizers corresponding to homologically trivial paths are generated by paths on plaquettes, and we call the corresponding operators ``plaquette stabilizers".
+The product of checks on any {\it cycle}\footnote{A $1$-chain is an assignment of $0$ or $1$ to each edge of the lattice, and a $1$-cycle (or simply a cycle for short) is a $1$-chain whose boundary vanishes mod $2$.
+Equivalently, a $1$-chain is a cycle if, for every vertex, the number of edges incident to that vertex which are assigned a $1$ is even.
+By ``product of checks on a cycle,'' we mean the product over all edges with a $1$, of the check on that edge.
+The ordering of the product may be chosen arbitrarily, as the result is the same up to a sign.} on the lattice is a stabilizer, and indeed these are all the stabilizers.
+The stabilizers corresponding to homologically trivial paths are generated by paths on plaquettes, and we call the corresponding operators ``plaquette stabilizers.''
 However, there is again a redundancy, as the product of all those plaquette stablizer is the identity.
 The stabilizer group is generated by these plaquette stabilizers as well as by stabilizers for two homologically nontrivial cycles wrapping different directions of the torus.
 Thus, the stabilizer group has dimension $n_p+1$.

 Hence, there are $g=((3n_p-1)-(n_p+1))/2=n_p-1$ gauge qubits.
 Since the stabilizer group has dimension $s=n_p+1$ and $g+s$ is equal to the number of qubits, there are no logical operators {\it when this code is regarded as a subsystem code}.